 However, there is an exception: Death.

-Upon your passing, the investment property in your possession acquires a stepped-up cost basis equivalent to its prevailing market value.
-Consequently, your beneficiaries have the option to sell the property at that value with minimal or no capital gains tax liability.
-This approach offers a lasting resolution to a persistent issue and plays a significant role in the estate planning of numerous real estate investors, particularly if they never require liquidating their investment properties.
+Upon passing, the investment property in your possession acquires a stepped-up cost basis equivalent to its prevailing market value.
+Consequently, your beneficiaries can sell the property at that value with minimal or no capital gains tax liability.
+This approach offers a lasting resolution to a persistent issue.
+It plays a significant role in the estate planning of numerous real estate investors, particularly if they never require liquidating their investment properties.